minseoksuh/eslint-plugin-consistent-default-export-name/README.md

 Adds rules to help use consistent "default export" names throughtout the project.

+> I DID NOT WRITE THE RULES.
+> Authors mentioned below.

 This plugin is basically a packaging of two rules, each from two separate plugins:

 1. default-export-match-filename: checks when filename does not match its default export name